backer927/ruby-challenge/README.md

-# Ruby Functional Programming Challenge
+# Ruby Functional Programming Challenges

-This coding challenge tests your understanding of functional programming concepts in Ruby.
-You'll implement several functions that manipulate arrays and functions, similar to those found in functional programming languages.
+This repository contains two coding challenges that test your understanding of functional programming concepts in Ruby:

+1. Basic Functional Programming Challenge
+2. Advanced Functional Programming Challenge

-## Challenge Description
+## Basic Challenge Description

 In this challenge, you'll implement several methods in the `FunctionalChallenge` module: